Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Related Work

 \section{Related Work}

-\textbf{Foundation Models in Robot Planning.} Research and development of large language models (LLMs)~\cite{openai2024gpt4,meta2024llama3,microsoft2024phi4,deepseekai2025deepseekr1} and vision language models (VLMs)~\cite{openai2024gpt4o,geminiteam2024gemini15,liu2023visual,bai2025qwen2} have been actively studied and developed in natural language processing and computer vision.
-In robotics, the generalization capabilities and web-scale knowledge of these models have led to the development of innovative methods~\cite{huang2023inner,jang2022bcz,singh2023progprompt,lin2023text2motion,liang2023codeaspolicies,silver2024generalized,oneill2024openx,black2024pi0,kawaharazuka2024real,geminiroboticsteam2025geminirobotics}.
-Especially in robot task planning, researchers have developed methods that directly generate action sequence plans~\cite{raman2022planning,lin2023text2motion,silver2024generalized,chen2024autotamp,shirai2024vision}.
-Prior work showed LLM's strong capability in symbolic planning~\cite{raman2022planning,singh2023progprompt,silver2024generalized}, developed mechanisms for replanning from errors using LLMs~\cite{raman2022planning,lin2023text2motion,wang2024llm3}, and realized multimodal planning using VLMs~\cite{mei2024repanvlm,yang2024guiding}.
-Despite the research efforts, the nature of directly generating plans raises issues such as infeasible plans and the lack of interpretability.
-To tackle these issues, recent work proposed a hybrid approach of an LLM/VLM and symbolic planner~\cite{liu2023llm,xie2023translating,shirai2024vision}.
-This approach first generates a problem specification, which is interpretable for humans, and then triggers the planner to find feasible plans.
+\textbf{Foundation Models in Robot Planning:} Research and development of large language models (LLMs)~\cite{openai2024gpt4,meta2024llama3} and vision-language models (VLMs)~\cite{openai2024gpt4o,geminiteam2024gemini15} have been extensively developed in natural language processing and computer vision.
+In robotics, the generalization capabilities and web-scale knowledge of these models have led to the development of innovative methods~\cite{kawaharazuka2024real}.
+Especially in robot task planning, researchers have developed methods that directly generate action sequence plans~\cite{raman2022planning, mei2024repanvlm}.
+Prior work showed LLM's strong capability in symbolic planning~\cite{singh2023progprompt,silver2024generalized}, developed mechanisms for replanning from errors using LLMs~\cite{raman2022planning,lin2023text2motion,wang2024llm3}, and realized multimodal planning using VLMs~\cite{mei2024repanvlm,yang2025guiding}.
+Despite extensive research efforts, the nature of directly generating plans raises issues such as infeasible plans and the lack of interpretability.
+To address these issues, recent work proposed a hybrid approach of combining LLM/VLMs and symbolic planners~\cite{liu2023llm,xie2023translating,shirai2024vision}, where a human interpretable specification is first generated before planning.
 LLM+P~\cite{liu2023llm} showed the LLM's capability of translating linguistic descriptions into PDDL problem specifications, while Xie et al. (2023)~\cite{xie2023translating} generated PDDL goals from linguistic instructions.
-Shirai et al. (2024)~\cite{shirai2024vision} extended this idea by incorporating multimodality and proposed a Vision-Language Interpreter (\vilain) that translates linguistic instructions and scene observations into PDDL problem specifications.
-In this study, we realize a TAMP system based on this hybrid approach by grounding \vilain in task and motion planning.
+Vision-Language Interpreter (\vilain)~\cite{shirai2024vision} extended these ideas by incorporating \textit{multimodality}, enabling whole PDDL problem generation from linguistic instructions and scene observations.
+However, ViLaIn is currently limited to task planning only and does not consider any real-world robot execution.
+Like LLM+P, \vilain follows a \textit{formalizer} paradigm~\cite{liu2023llm, huang2025limit}, translating inputs into a PDDL problem under a given domain.
+We ground this formalizer in an integrated Task and Motion Planning (TAMP) system and close a feedback loop converting motion-level infeasibility into symbolic constraints for re-formalization.